 Day 3 (6/3/14): Albuquerque, NM | Amarillo, TX | Oklahoma City, OK

 This was a productive day with us seeing 3 different states all in one day!
 In the morning, we drove through downtown Albuquerque to check out the area.
 The downtown area was smaller but eclectic.
-I always imagined Albuquerque as a desert with big cactus plants everythwere, but surprisingly, I didn’t see any cacti other than the ones that were potted in front of our hotel.
+I always imagined Albuquerque as a desert with big cactus plants everywhere, but surprisingly, I didn’t see any cacti other than the ones that were potted in front of our hotel.
 Albuquerque was also greener than I pictured with some shrubbery as well as some scenic mountains in the background.
 And a random fact: there were grasshoppers everywhere!
-One parking lot we were walked through was covered with them, and we literally had to dodge them with each step we took!
+One parking lot we walked through was covered with them, and we literally had to dodge them with each step we took!

 After leaving Albuquerque, we headed east toward Oklahoma where we passed through Texas and grabbed some lunch in Amarillo.
 Texas was probably the least scenic state we’ve driven through so far with flat lands as far as the eye can see other than a few sporadic farms scattered here and there with some cows grazing.

 Once we got through Texas, we were in Oklahoma!
 It was about a 7.5-8 hour drive to Oklahoma City from Albuquerque.
 Oklahoma was surprisingly pretty and green compared to Texas with hills and a lot more trees.
 To be honest, Oklahoma was probably the place I was least excited about seeing, but it caught me off guard and won me over with it’s charming greenery, trees, roadside farms and a clean, un-crowded downtown area (so refreshing from Los Angeles!).
 While we were in downtown Oklahoma City, we visited the Oklahoma City National Monument for the 1995 Oklahoma City bombing.
-It was a lovely and touching memorial (see the photos below), and I highly recommend visiting it.
+It was a lovely and touching memorial (see the pics below), and I highly recommend visiting it.